 Millville is a tiny borough located in the state of Pennsylvania.
 With a population of 984 people and just one neighborhood, Millville is the 838th largest community in Pennsylvania.
 Millville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs, Millville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Millville are a mix of both white- and blue-collar jobs.
+Millville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Millville is a borough of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Millville who work in healthcare (13.33%), management occupations (12.08%), and office and administrative support (10.42%).

-A relatively large number of people in Millville telecommute to their jobs.
-Overall, about 7.97% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.97% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Millville is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Millville does not have a public transit system used by locals to get to and from work.

 The per capita income in Millville in 2022 was $27,933, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $111,732 for a family of four.
 However, Millville contains both very wealthy and poor people as well.